JasonWooo/JasonWooo/README.md

 - 👋 Hi, I’m @JasonWooo
+- 🎓 I am an undergrad student at the University of Chicago
-- 👀 I’m interested in ML
-- 🌱 I’m currently learning to apply computational methods to scientific research
+- 👀 I’m interested in applying computational methods and data science onto Astrophysics research
+- 🌟 My current projects focus on galactic astrophysics and cosmology

 <!---
 JasonWooo/JasonWooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.